tiagomapmarques/js-boilerplate/README.md

 ## Using the project
-The `develop` branch will be released incrementally (i.e. through PRs), but the _flavour_ branches will not.
+The `develop` branch will be released incrementally (i.e. through PRs), but the _flavor_ branches will not.
 Their code will be updated/modified without notice on every release (and/or PR) of the project.

 That said, you should always use the `develop` branch as the base for your projects.
-If you want to add a feature/lib already featured on _flavours_, take a look at it and implement it yourself on your project.
+If you want to add a feature/lib already featured on _flavors_, take a look at it and implement it yourself on your project.

-Remember that the _flavour_ branches are just examples on how to implement and adapt this project to other languages/libraries/frameworks.
+Remember that the _flavor_ branches are just examples on how to implement and adapt this project to other languages/libraries/frameworks.

 ## Contributing
-Issues are welcome, either for identifying bugs or requesting features as long as they make sense considering the scope of the project and the feasibility of its implementation on the different _flavours_.
+Issues are welcome, either for identifying bugs or requesting features as long as they make sense considering the scope of the project and the feasibility of its implementation on the different _flavors_.